 SBT is essentially a card-oriented transmission code for information entry from remote card machines not requiring the extended code of EBCDIC.
+SBT is not available for 4800 bps operation.

 Transmission-Code Transparency

 Each of the three transmission codes may be used in transparent-text mode.
 Transparency permits the unrestricted use of all bit patterns, within each transmission-code type, to be transmitted and received as strictly a binary-bit stream, using a special procedure for control-character recognition.